| |||||

 New Delhi: In another mega scheme to woo the poor, the Centre proposes to spend Rs 9,822 crore distributing 2.5 crore mobile phones and 90 lakh tablets virtually free of cost to targeted beneficiaries over four years starting 2014-15.

+The move is reportedly aimed at bridging the digital divide in the country.
 The government's mobile phones will come bundled with free connection charges for two years.
+States will give lists for mobiles, tablets

 New Delhi: The users of the mobile phones that the Centre is planning to distribute will have to pay a one-time charge of Rs 300.
 They will get 30 minutes of talk time, 30 text messages and 30 Mb of data usage free per month.

 This scheme will be restricted to the rural population.Similarly, 90 lakh tablets that will be given away to students of classes XI and XII, both in rural and urban areas, will have free data card connection for two years.
-The proposal has been sent to the Telecom
+The proposal has been sent to the Telecom Commission by the department of telecommunication (DoT).
+After it is approved by the commission, the plan will be sent to the Union Cabinet.

 The programme will be implemented by Bharat Sanchar Nigam Ltd on behalf of the government.
 In the first year, 25 lakh mobile phones and 15 lakh tablets are proposed to be distributed at a cost of Rs 395 crore and Rs 772.5 crore, respectively.
 In the second year, the department aims to give away 50 lakh phones and 35 lakh tablets at a cost of Rs 880 crore and Rs 1,858.75 crore, respectively.
-In the third year, 75
+In the third year, 75 lakh people will get phones at an expenditure of Rs 1,365 crore and 40 lakh students will be given free tablets at a cost of Rs 2,191.25 crore.

 In the fourth year, the free tablets program will end but will still cost the department Rs 150 crore in providing services for the data card connections.
 The department will spend Rs 1,850 crore in distributing the remaining handsets.